Skip to main content

 Jenkinsfile

-The Jenkins pipeline can be defined by creating a new Pipeline job through the Jenkins UI.
-You can use the following content in the Pipeline script field in the Jenkins UI.
-Jenkinsfile
+The Jenkins pipeline can be defined by creating a new Pipeline job in the Jenkins UI.
+Use the following content in the Pipeline script field in the Jenkins UI.

 pipeline {